Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Application: effective Hamiltonian for

+\item $P_5^\prime$ has been signaled by multiple studies as a major contributor to the discrepancy between the SM and the global fits, in particular the bins labeled by ID $4,5$ in Table~\ref{t:obs}.
+They are mostly important for determining $C_9$ and their ranking showed little sensitivity to correlation effects.

+\item $P_2$ is singled out by the pull and residual analysis, with the bins with ID $10,11$ in Table~\ref{t:obs} being important for determining $C_9$ (especially when correlations are included).

+\item For both $P_5^\prime$ and $P_2$ we use all the existing $q^2$ bins that have been measured, instead of just those that deviate from the SM, to get a more complete picture of the distribution.

+\item $R_K$ (ID $13$) and $R_{K^\star}$ (ID $14$) directly test lepton universality and are most important in determining $C_{10}$.
+The rankings with or without correlations single out $R_K$ as being important, whereas $R_{K^\star}$ ranks high only when correlations are included.
+The importance of $R_K$ according to these metrics increased after the 2019 LHCb update \cite{Aaij:2019wad}.
+As discussed in \cite{Capdevila:2019tsi}, the new measurement means that $R_K$ is now completely dominant for the determination of $C_{10}$ and that becomes apparent in this study.
+The same arguments have shown their importance in other studies \cite{Alda:2020okk}.

+\end{itemize} This set will permit us to study the tension observed in the global fits between $R_K$, certain bins of $P_5^\prime$, and to a certain extent certain bins of $P_2$.

 To generate theoretical predictions for the observables, as well as to obtain the averages of existing experimental measurements, we rely on the package {\tt flavio} \cite{Straub:2018kue}.
-The interesting region of parameter space extends between the SM, $(C_9,C_{10})=(0,0)$, (which is the expected result) and the two dimensional best fit of \cite{Descotes-Genon:2015uva}, $(C_9,C_{10})=(-1.08,0.33)$, (which is in reasonable agreement with other global fits).
+We first select the region of parameter space to be studied assuming that our interest is to explore the space extending between the SM, $(C_9,C_{10})=(0,0)$, (which is the expected result) and the two dimensional best fit of \cite{Descotes-Genon:2015uva}, $(C_9,C_{10})=(-1.08,0.33)$, (which is in reasonable agreement with other global fits).

 We sample this parameter space on a $28\times 12$ grid corresponding to equally spaced (by 0.05) values of $C_{9}$ between $[-1.2,0.15]$ and $C_{10}$ between $[-0.1,0.45]$ to produce a set of 336 model points.
-The coarseness of the grid reflects a compromise between desired resolution and response time in the interactive tool.
+The coarseness of the grid reflects a compromise between desired resolution and response time in the interactive tool.\footnote{Knowledge about the problem, external to the tool, is required to choose a range of interest.
+If one were to choose for example $[-1,1]$ for both $C_{9,10}$, a large sector of that space would lie outside $5\sigma$ from the measurements, as would be visible when inspecting the $\Delta\chi^2$ bins.}

 For each model point we obtain a prediction, along with a corresponding theoretical uncertainty, $X_{ki}\pm \sigma_{ki}$ ($k=1,2,\cdots, 336,~i=1,2,\cdots ,14$) in the notation of the previous section.
 We then combine this information with the experimental values $E_i\pm \sigma_i^{exp}$.
 To include correlations we use the inverse covariance matrix $\Sigma^{-1}$, which is also calculated by {\tt flavio} and which includes the known experimental correlations as well as the theoretical correlations at the SM point.
 With this information we obtain coordinates $Y_{ki}$ as defined in Eq.~\ref{eq:y1} or Eq.~\ref{eq:y2} with $R_i=E_i$.